Breach of contract: Renunciatory breaches

-Conduct is renunciatory if shows an intention to commit a repudiatory breach.
-The conduct would lead a reasonable person to conclude that the party does not intend to perform its future obligations when they fell due.
+Conduct is renunciatory if it shows an intention to commit a repudiatory breach.
+The conduct would lead a reasonable person to conclude that the party does not intend to perform its future obligations when they fall due.

 Showing an intention to perform a contract in a manner which is inconsistent with the terms of the contract also shows an intention not to perform the contract.
 Whether such conduct is so severe so as to amount to a renunciatory breached depends upon whether the threatened difference in performance is repudiatory.
 An intention to perform connotes a willingness to perform, but willingness in this context does not mean a desire to perform despite an inability to do so.
 To say "I would like to but I cannot" negatives intent just as much as "I will not".
 Contracting parties must perform contracts in strict accordance with their terms: what was agreed in the first instance when the contract was formed.
 To do otherwise is therefore a breach of contract.

 In the event of a renunciatory breach, the innocent party may: